A selected list of terms used in the Cascade CMS for University of Houston web pages.

 - the building of the final published webpage[s]:

-- Page Titles feed text to the Browser window title tab/bar;
+- Page Titles feed their text to the Browser window title tab/bar;

 - Page Display Names are used for standard webpages' main headlines;